-Yu's versatile compositional oeuvre ranges from chamber, vocal, electroacoustic, and Chinese instrumental works to opera, concerti, choral works, and symphonies.
-Most of the works have been selected for premiere at various festivals and venues throughout the North and South America, Europe, and Asia such as The International Festival of Modern Art Two Days and Two Nights of New Music at the Odessa Philharmonic Theater (Ukraine), the Delhi International Arts Festival (India), the International Spring Festival at the Manoel Theatre (Malta), the International Summer Academy Mozarteum (Austria), the St. George International Music Festival (Greece), the Chernivtsi Philharmonic Hall (Ukraine), the Lugansk Philharmonic Hall (Ukraine), and the Uzhgorod Philharmonic Hall (Ukraine), etc. Yu has also received commissions and/or performances from the Uzhgorod Philharmonic Orchestra (Ukraine), the Chernivtsi Philharmonic Symphony Orchestra (Ukraine), the Lugansk Philharmonic Orchestra (Ukraine), the Opera Hong Kong Chorus, the Transcarpathian Honoured Academic Folk Choir (Ukraine), the Choral Fellows of the Harvard University Choir, the New Score Chamber Orchestra (U.S.), the Onondaga Civic Symphony Orchestra (U.S.), Equinox Trio (Malta), MusicOrba (France), Duo 46 (U.S.), the Hong Kong Youth Choir, and the Hong Kong Chamber Orchestra, etc. His music has been published by Edizioni Sconfinarte (Italy), Helm & Baynov Verlag (Germany), Scherzo Editions (Netherlands), Wehr's Music House (U.S.), and Zimbel Press (U.S.), etc. His music is recorded on Zimbel Records (U.S.), the 2006 first personal album "Illusion" and the 2014 forthcoming third personal album "Nine Dragons" and Albany Records (U.S.), the 2012 second personal album "Surrealistic Soundscapes."
-As a music theorist, his music theory papers have been presented at various international music theory conferences and selected for publication in various scholarly book and peer reviewed international journals including New Sound (Serbia).
+His more than hundreds compositional oeuvre ranges from chamber, vocal, electroacoustic, and Chinese instrumental works to opera, concerti, choral works, and symphonies.
+His works have been selected for premiere at various festivals and venues throughout the North and South America, Europe, and Asia such as The International Festival of Modern Art Two Days and Two Nights of New Music at the Odessa Philharmonic Theater, the Delhi International Arts Festival, the International Spring Orchestra Festival at the Manoel Theatre, the St. George International Music Festival, the International Summer Academy Mozarteum, the Yogyarkarta Contemporary Music Festival, the Chernivtsi Philharmonic Hall, the Lugansk Philharmonic Hall, and the Uzhgorod Philharmonic Hall, etc. He has also received commissions and/or performances from the Uzhgorod Philharmonic Orchestra, the Chernivtsi Philharmonic Symphony Orchestra, the Lugansk Philharmonic Orchestra, the Opera Hong Kong Chorus, the Transcarpathian Honoured Academic Folk Choir, the Choral Fellows of the Harvard University Choir, the New Score Chamber Orchestra, Equinox Trio, MusicOrba, Duo 46, the Hong Kong Youth Choir, and the Hong Kong Chamber Orchestra, etc. His music has been published by Edizioni Sconfinarte (Italy), Helm & Baynov Verlag (Germany), Scherzo Editions (Netherlands), and Zimbel Press (U.S.), etc. His music is recorded on Zimbel Records, the 2006 first personal album "Illusion" and the 2014 forthcoming third personal album "Nine Dragons" and Albany Records, the 2012 second personal album "Surrealistic Soundscapes."
+Since 2007, he received various awards, grants, and scholarships from different organizations for his composition outputs.
+As a music theorist, his music theory papers have been presented at various international music theory conferences and selected for publication in various scholarly book and peer reviewed international journals.